AlecBlance/gdrive-pdfToText/README.md

 A node module to extract texts from a PDF in Google Drive.
 It doesn't require Google Drive API, and it extracts even if "Viewers can't download, print and copy".

+## !
+NOTICE !

+This will be added in npm soon.

 ## Usage/Examples

 ```javascript